mat1/GQB/README.md

 GQB
 ===

-Graphical Query Builder for trails
+Graphical Query Builder for [trails](https://github.com/danielkroeni/trails)

+GQB allows you to easily create queries for trails.